Jonathan Loáisiga

-Jonathan Stanley Loáisiga Estrada (/loʊˈaɪsigə/ loh-EYE-see-gə, born November 2, 1994) is a Nicaraguan professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Yankees.
+Jonathan Stanley Loáisiga Estrada (/loʊˈaɪsigə/ loh-EYE-see-gə, born November 2, 1994) is a Nicaraguan professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees.
 He made his MLB debut in 2018.

 Professional career

 San Francisco Giants

 Loáisiga signed with the San Francisco Giants as an international free agent on September 23, 2012.
 He made his professional debut in 2013 with the Dominican Summer League Giants and spent the whole season there, posting an 8–1 win–loss record with a 2.75 earned run average (ERA) and 1.11 WHIP in 13 games started.
 He did not pitch in 2014 and 2015 due to injuries, and the Giants released him on May 30, 2015.

 New York Yankees

 Loáisiga signed with the New York Yankees on February 9, 2016.
 He began the season with the Charleston RiverDogs, and after pitching one game, he suffered an injury which required Tommy John surgery.
 The Yankees added him to their 40-man roster after the season.
 He returned in 2017 and pitched for both the Gulf Coast League Yankees and Staten Island Yankees, pitching to a combined 1–1 record and 1.38 ERA in 11 starts.

 Loáisiga began the 2018 season with the Tampa Yankees of the Low-A Florida State League, and earned a promotion to the Trenton Thunder of the Double-A Eastern League after starting the season with 3–0 record with 1.35 ERA over four starts.
 In Trenton, he made six starts, compiling a 4.32 ERA, however impressed by striking out 32 batters in 25 innings of work.
 After Yankees starter Masahiro Tanaka was injured, Loáisiga was called up to the majors, skipping the Triple-A level.
 He made his major league debut on June 15, 2018, during which he pitched five scoreless innings, and earned the win.
 He was also the first Nicaraguan to play for the Yankees.
 He made four starts for the Yankees, pitching to a 3.00 ERA, and was optioned to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League on July 2.
 He was recalled to the Yankees on September 2 after roster expansion.
 In total he pitched 24 2/3 innings for the Yankees in 2018.
 He followed it up in 2019 with 31 2/3 innings across 15 appearances for the Yankees.

 In 2020, Loáisiga broke camp with the Yankees, again serving as a swing man, starting occasionally and also coming out of the bullpen.